UNINETTSigma2/documentation/newjobs/fram_job_scripts.md

 for information about the different job types on Fram.

 ## Normal

 The basic type of job on Fram is the *normal* job.
+Most of the other job types are "variants" of a *normal* job.

 *Normal* jobs must specify account (`--account`), walltime limit (`--time`) and number of nodes (`--nodes`).
 Maximal wall time limit